Stremio/stremio-addon-guide/docs/step2.md

 You successfully installed your first add-on.
 It is useless in it's current form so you'd better remove it by clicking on the `Uninstall` button.
 We will install it again after we add functionality.

+> Note that reinstalling the add-on by clicking `Uninstall` followed by clicking `Install` does **not** reload the manifest, therefore your changes **will not be applied**.
+You must install it by typing/pasting the URL to your add-on's manifest in the box labeled "Add-on Repository URL".

 Summary
 ---